 William McKiernon 1807 – 1881

-William McKiernon was born in Shropshire in 1807 and came to Burry Port in 1830.
-A little known engineer, during his time in Burry Port he did much to enhance his reputation and improve the developing town.
-He was decisive, a man of energy and vision and was described as ‘a new star in the firmament’.
-He lived in Burry Port with his wife Ann, whom he married on 21st January 1835 in Ellesmere, and they had four children.
+William McKiernon is one of the less well-known contributors to the history and heritage of the area, yet he left his mark as an engineer along the coast from Loughor to Kidwelly.
+Last month a plaque was erected to commemorate his work on the front of the Neptune Hotel in Burry Port.
+He was born in Shropshire in 1807 and came to Burry Port in 1830.
+A little-known engineer at first, during his time in Burry Port he did much to enhance his reputation and improve the developing town.
+He was known as a decisive man of energy and vision and was described by one historian as ‘a new star in the firmament’ at the time and by another “a very competent and versatile marine and civil engineer”.
+He lived in Burry Port with his wife Ann, whom he married on 21st January 1835 in Ellesmere, and they had four children

 He was a resourceful Harbour Master and The Cambrian newspaper of 20th June 1851 reported how his quick action, when he saw distress signals from the brig Sea Adventure, avoided loss of life and enabled the ship to be brought safely into Burry Port Harbour.
-Huskinson Row (off Station Road and long demolished) was said to be named after the barque Husskinson salvaged in 1853 by McKiernon, the timbers of which built these houses and many others in Burry Port.
+Huskisson Row (off Station Road and long demolished) was said to be named after the barque Huskisson salvaged in 1853 by McKiernon, the timbers of which built these houses and is to be allegedly found in many others in Burry Port.

 After thirty years William McKiernon left Burry Port for Swansea but he returned to Burry Port in old age and the 1881 Census describes him as a retired civil engineer living with his daughter Elizabeth, and son in law Richard Williams, the postmaster, at 74 Station Road.
 He died in December 1881 and is buried at Pembrey church.